Jethet/udemycourses-databases/learn-sql-postgresql/keywordsSQL.md

 *A database will reject any values that do not match the type!*
 * `INSERT INTO` *table name* (keys to be used) `VALUES` ('value for key', 'value for key', etc.)

+**Foreign Key**
+Syntax: `FOREIGN KEY (column) REFERENCES parent_table (table_name)`
+* A foreign key is a column or a group of columns used to identify a row uniquely of a different table.
+* The table that comprises the foreign key is called the referencing table or child table.
+* The table to that the foreign key references is known as the referenced table or parent table.
+* A table can possess multiple foreign keys according to its relationships with other tables.